icedland/iced/README.md

             // For PERF, use a factory to create the instruction info if you need register
             // and memory usage.
 If it's something else, eg. encoding, flags, etc, there
             // are properties on Instruction that can be used instead that don't allocate.
-            // The factory only allocates once and reuses the internal arrays; calling
+            // The factory only allocates once and reuses the internal arrays var instrInfoFactory = new InstructionInfoFactory();
-            // Instruction.GetInfo() allocates every single call.
-            var instrInfoFactory = new InstructionInfoFactory();
             while (decoder.IP < endRip) {
                 decoder.Decode(out var instr);